Tua Tagovailoa Has Finally Given Alabama Its Once-in-a-Lifetime Quarterback

 Months later, Galu (pronounced Na-loo) Tagovailo watched his elder son end the college football season in the most thrilling way imaginable: a winning 41-yard touchdown pass in overtime against Georgia in the national championship game.

-Galu and his wife, Diane, have ad to drastically alter their lives because of his performance.
+Galu and his wife, Diane, have had to drastically alter their lives because of his performance.
 Like Tua, they no longer go out to eat.
-Wwhen they need groceries, they will often shop around midnight simply because they are less likely to be noticed.
+When they need groceries, they will often shop around midnight simply because they are less likely to be noticed.

 “In the beginning, I used to tell Tua that if people wanted to take a picture or stop to talk, give it to them,” Galu says.
 "We owe it to them, and we do.
 This is all a tremendous blessing.
 Then we were put in that situation, and we realized how overwhelming it can be.
 But we’ve learned it’s just part of the territory now.”